yuwen-chen616/PHT-CAD/README.md

 We present ParaCAD, the first large-scale 2D PPA benchmark that incorporates the annotation layer.
 ParaCAD includes 10.26 million annotated engineering drawings for training and 3,000 real-world industrial drawings for test.
 The samples for test exhibit higher topological complexity and adhere to physical constraints.
 The dataset can be accessed here: [Dataset](https://www.modelscope.cn/datasets/yuwenbonnie/ParaCAD-Dataset/summary)

 ## News and Updates
+* 2025.03.26 🔥 We release an inference web UI.
+*
+## Demo
-2025.03.26 We release an inference web UI for the community to use our model.
+ We release an inference web UI for the community to use our model.
 The web UI can be accessed at: [WebUI](https://5210-61-169-124-162.ngrok-free.app/).
 Some test results based on our model are shown in the following figure.

-## Demo

 ## Performance